wp-plugins/gd-bbpress-tools/readme.txt

 * German: David Decker - http://deckerweb.de/

 == Changelog ==
+= 1.5.1 =
+* Fixed signatures not working with bbPress 2.4
+* Fixed quote not working with bbPress 2.4

 = 1.5 =
 * Added options to disable any of the plugins bbcodes
 * Improved bbcodes: youtube code supports full url